X Trends World News War Updates FATA Voices Russia Ukraine Isreal Hamas Trump 2.0 Hollywood Korea Elon Musk Auto Bollywood

 From 2002 to 2003, the talk of “Weapons of Mass Destruction” started echoing repeatedly among the American media and leaders.
 It was repeatedly said that Saddam Hussein had chemical and biological weapons, and he could give them to the terrorists.

-But when the United Nations inspectors investigated in Iraq, nothing was found.
-More than 700 inspections were done, but no concrete evidence came out.
+But when the United Nations inspectors investigated Iraq, nothing was found.
+More than 700 inspections were conducted, but no concrete evidence emerged.
 Despite this, America declared war.

 In March 2003, America and its allies attacked Iraq.
 Baghdad was bombed, live war was shown on TV channels.
 Saddam Hussein’s government fell within a few weeks.
 George Bush stood on the aircraft carrier and put up a big banner.
 “Mission Accomplished“.